mitchglass97/typetypetype-web-app/README.md

 Link: https://typetypetype-webapp.herokuapp.com/

 *typetypetype* is a full-stack web app built with the PERN stack (PostgreSQL, Express, React and Node.js) and deployed on Heroku.
-The app keeps running stats of WPM and Accuracy as a user takes the typing speed test, and displays a list of all submitted scores on the Leaderboard page.
+The app calculates and displays WPM and Accuracy as a user takes the typing speed test.
+The app also displays a table of all submitted scores on the Leaderboard page.

 Each time a correct character is typed, the character fades away.
 If an incorrect character is typed, the character turns red and the user cannot progress until the correct character is entered.